ploomber/projects/debugging/nb.md

 One important concept to know when debugging is *stack frame*.
 Simply speaking, stack frames represent the state of our code at a given level.
-When you write a non-trivial function, it will depend on other functions (yours or from third party packages), each function has its own stack frame which defines the variables that are available to it.
+When you write a non-trivial function, it will depend on other functions to work (yours or from third party packages).
+Each function has its own stack frame which defines the variables that are available to it.

 When a program fails, it can do so at different levels (i.e. a